A Natural Habitat for Our Bison

 Conservation Efforts

-The Oak Ridges Moraine have been a contested region for some time, as several conservation groups and governments work to stave off real estate development that would have the potential to destroy the homes of several at risk species, including Red Shouldered Hawks, Jefferson Salamanders and even plant-based ecosystems like Tallgrass Prairie.
+The Oak Ridges Moraine has been a contested region for some time, as several conservation groups and governments work to stave off real estate development that would have the potential to destroy the homes of several at-risk species, including Red Shouldered Hawks, Jefferson Salamanders and even plant-based ecosystems like Tallgrass Prairie.
 These species, like the North American Plains Bison, need protection.
 Several large communities around the Moraine also rely on the geological mechanics to provide fresh, clean drinking water.

 How We Can Help

 Today, several coalitions exist with the goal of conservation in the Oak Ridges Moraine.
-The most powerful coalition, STORM (Save The Oak Ridges Moraine) has been working since 2000 to ensure the survival of it's natural species and the maintanence of the plentiful fresh drinking water nearby communities rely on.
+The most powerful coalition, STORM (Save The Oak Ridges Moraine) has been working since 2000 to ensure the survival of its natural species and the maintenance of the plentiful fresh drinking water nearby communities rely on.